About Marshall County

 Mugshots & Booking Photos

-Mugshots in Marshall County are taken and retained by the Marshall County Sheriff's Office during the booking process.
+Mugshots in Marshall County are taken and retained by Marshall County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office or online databases.
 Oklahoma does not have specific laws for mugshot removal, but individuals can petition for removal under certain circumstances.
-Mugshots are often used in conjunction with arrest records for identification and legal purposes.
+Mugshots are often used with arrest records for identification and legal purposes.

 Courts & Case Records